 For a detailed overview of the privacy complaint process, please refer to the University's Policy and Procedure on Access to Information and Protection of Privacy.

 How to make a privacy complaint

-If you believe that your personal information has been collected, used, disclosed or disposed of in a manner that violates the Freedom of Information and Protection of Privacy Act, please contact the Director, Compliance, Access to Information and Privacy.
+If you believe that your personal information has been collected, used, disclosed or disposed of in a manner that violates the Freedom of Information and Protection of Privacy Act, please contact the Director, Access to Information and Chief Privacy Officer.

 Depending on the nature, circumstances and complexity of the complaint the steps and time taken to process the privacy complaint may vary.
 Generally, the Director follows the steps listed below to process a privacy complaint: